jic-dtool/dtool-lookup-server-annotation-filter-plugin/README.rst

 The third gives the number of datasets given a particular annotation filter.

 The fourth gives the list of datasets given a particular annotation filter.

+The fifth returns the version of the plugin.

 Filter syntax